original-picture/JUCE/README-fork.md

        * I think this is the way
        * question: does the child get reparented to its former parent if `SetAlwaysOnTop(false)` is called later?
          Or is their relationship terminated permanently
+    3. or just let it be on top.
+I tested it on windows and yeah the behavior is kind of weird but if a user asks for that then they know what they're getting into
-- [ ] don't allow an always on top window to add a not always on top window as a child.
-The reverse situation is okay though
+- [ ] ~~don't allow an always on top window to add a not always on top window as a child.
+The reverse situation is okay though~~
+  * no just promote the child window to be transiently always on top
 - [ ] also obviously early out of all functions that take two `ComponentPeer`s if the two peers are the same
 - [ ] on windows, it seems that setting the owner window as `HWND_TOPMOST` will cause the owner window to stay over a non-topmost owned window. in order to achieve the desired behavior of keeping child peers above their parents, regardless of whether the parent is always on top,